Opportunitylivetv/brew-evolution/README.md

-# Homebrew Evolution
+# Homebrew Evolution (deprecated)
-This repository tracks the ongoing evolution of Homebrew.
-It contains:
+This repository was an experiment to tracks the ongoing evolution of Homebrew.
+It has been replaced with [feature requests on Homebrew/brew](https://github.com/Homebrew/brew/issues/new).

-* The [Homebrew evolution process](process.md) that governs the evolution of Homebrew.
-* [Commonly Rejected Proposals](commonly_rejected_proposals.md) which have been denied in the past.

----

-Inspired by the [Swift Programming Language Evolution](https://github.com/apple/swift-evolution) repository.